-Stockholders and other interested parties who wish to contact the Board or an individual director, including the independent Chair of the Board or independent directors as a group, should send their communications to the attention of the Corporate Secretary, Graham Corporation, 20 Florence Avenue, Batavia, New York 14020.
+Stockholders and other interested parties who wish to contact the Board or an individual director, including the Lead Independent Director or independent directors as a group, should send their communications to the attention of the Corporate Secretary, Graham Corporation, 20 Florence Avenue, Batavia, New York 14020.
 The Corporate Secretary will forward all such communications as directed unless the communication is inappropriate.